This is the path of remembrance

 because that’s where I live, too.

 Not above you.
+Beside you.

 In the in-between.